 Looking back, I should have noticed the word: “require.”
 The weight loss clinic that performed my surgery used the word “require” or “requirement” more than they used the words “gastric sleeve procedure.”
-I didn’t know, at the time, that the information session would begin the relinquishing of my autonomy to repetitive requirements.
+I didn’t know, at the time, the information session would begin the relinquishing of my autonomy to repetitive requirements.
 I want to believe that someday I will become comfortable enough with my weight loss journey to regain my autonomy.

-However, the only places I have seen extra-large chairs, such as these, have been therapist and doctor’s offices, which already have sturdy regular chairs that I’m not afraid I will break.
+The only places I have seen extra-large chairs, such as these, have been in therapist and doctor’s offices, which already have sturdy regular chairs that I’m not afraid I will break.
 Plus, when you go back to actually see the doctor or therapist, you are given a couch to sit on by the therapist and an unstable, wobbly plastic chair by the doctor.
 So, why have these chairs at all?

-The other issue with the chairs is that they are not engineered to be comfortable in any way.
+The other issue with the chairs is they are not engineered to be comfortable in any way.
 Sitting in the extra-large chair at my heaviest weight, there was still a good 6-8 inches of spare room on the seat, and my husband’s had more.
 After the verbal fat shaming I received, I wanted to sit close to my husband.
 The chair had a different idea.
 The sharp angular wooden arms were at just the right height to bite into my ribs when I leaned over.
 Even though there was physically more room on the chair, there was less useable room.
 The structure of the chair confined me, as if my obesity was contagious.